An Amazon courier shares fears from the front lines

 “It’s making me paranoid,” said Sabulao.
 “You’re handling stuff that other people already put their hands into, and maybe if they have coughed — I don’t know.”

-Amazon said gloves, masks and sanitizer are available at the Dublin Whole Foods store and across its facilities.
+Amazon said gloves, masks, and sanitizer are available at the Dublin Whole Foods store and across its facilities.
 “We remain committed to keeping our teams healthy and safe,” the company said, adding that it was requiring social distancing among staff and telling delivery workers to stay further apart from customers.

 Sabulao took off his mask and started driving.
 At his destination, he scanned a code on grocery packages using his smartphone and took those to the shopper’s doorstep.